Ali-Azmoud/flutter_xlider/README.md

 You can display a `Hatch Mark` underneath or beside of your slider based on `axis`.
 In order to display hatch mark you must
 use `FlutterSliderHatchMark` class which has following properties:

+1. `linesDistanceFromTrackBar`: The distance of lines from slider. can be negative
+2. `bigLine`: The widget of big lines in hatch mark
-1. `distanceFromTrackBar`: The distance between slider and hatch mark
+3. `smallLine`: The widget of small lines in hatch mark
+4. `linesAlignment`: the direct of lines, `right` or `left` which works as `top` or `bottom` on horizontal slider
-2. `density`: The amount of lines per percent.
+5. `density`: The amount of lines per percent.
 1 is default. any number less or more than 1 will decrease and increase lines respectively
+6. `displayLines`: to display lines. by default is `false` for the sake of optimization

-3. `labels`: If you want to display some label or text at certain percent in your hatch mark, you can use `labels`
+7. `labels`: If you want to display some label or text at certain percent in your hatch mark, you can use `labels`
-4. `smallLine`: The widget of small lines in hatch mark
-5. `bigLine`: The widget of big lines in hatch mark
-6. `labelBox`: The widget of label box
+8. `labelBox`: The widget of label box, however, you can define a widget for each label and have it's own style
+9. `labelsDistanceFromTrackBar`: The distance of labels from slider. can be negative

+10. `disabled`: to disabled the whole hatchmark ( hide )

+**labels alignment is center**

 Here is an example: